imranozdemir/DataPrep_EDA/README.md

 # DataPrep_EDA

 **Data Preprocessing** is a step in the data analysis process that takes raw data and transforms it into a format to be analyzed by machine learning algorithms.

+**If your data is bad, your machine learning tools are useless. by Thomas C.Redman